-The Mahar people were historically a part of the Untouchables caste, the lowest caste in the Hindu social system.
+The Mahar people were historically a part of a low caste, the lowest caste in the Hindu social system.
 This classification caused the Mahar people to face extreme discrimination and legal restrictions on day-to-day activities, out of the fear that they might contaminate higher caste Hindus.
 These restrictions included items such as when they were allowed to be in the city, whether they were allowed to spit on the ground, and how loudly they were allowed to talk.
 The Mahar people worked primarily as low-skilled laborers and speak the Marathi language.

 Where Are they Located?

 Beginning around 1900, the Mahar people experienced a slow social revolution where they began to become aware of and fight for more rights due to British influence.
 This culminated in the conversion of close to 500,000 Mahar individuals to Buddhism in 1956 led by Bhimrao Ramji Ambedkar.
 Those that converted to Buddhism are typically not associated with the Mahar people group any longer.

 The Mahar people are primarily located in the Indian state of Maharashtra, which is named after them.
 They can also be found in the surrounding Indian states.
 There are also small Mahar communities that can be found in Pakistan and Bangladesh.
 Originally, the Mahar people lived in primarily rural communities, but now are also common in urban areas.

 What Are Their Lives Like?